 Business Continuity Plan (BCP)

-The Daiichi Sankyo Group has formulated a business continuity plan (BCP) for all all-hazards to deal with various threats that may affect business continuity.
+The Daiichi Sankyo Group has formulated a business continuity plan (BCP) for hazards to deal with various threats that may affect business continuity.

-To meet the demands of society in the event of an emergency, we have established a system that ensures the stable supply and quality of pharmaceuticals and other products, and a system that ensures the continuity of research and development.
-In response to the diversification of threats and the globalization of our business, we are continually making improvements to ensure that we can respond more appropriately to threats as they emerge.
+To meet demands in the event of an emergency, we have established a process that ensures the stable supply and quality of pharmaceuticals and other products along with a process that ensures the continuity of research and development.
+In response to the diversification of threats and the globalization of our business, we are continually making improvements to ensure that we can respond to threats as they emerge.